 Section 108 loans are evaluated on several levels.
-Once it is determined that the project meets CDBG requirements, including a national objective and complies with other applicable federal regulations, there are two further levels of underwriting.
-The first must demonstrate a sufficient public benefit in return for the CDBG investment.
-The second is third party credit underwriting to determine if the project and Obligor is an acceptable credit risk and the collateral meets HUD’s security requirements.
+Once it is determined that the project meets programmatic requirements, including a national objective and complies with other applicable federal regulations, there are two further levels of underwriting.
+First, projects must demonstrate a sufficient public benefit in return for the CDBG investment.
+Second, third party credit underwriting takes place to determine if the project and Obligor is an acceptable credit risk and that the collateral meets HUD’s security requirements.

-HUD is providing third party underwriting guidelines to assist Section 108 applicants in deciding if a proposed third party loan and Obligor is an acceptable credit risk and if the proposed collateral meets HUD’s security requirements.
-The credit underwriting process is critical in evaluating the risk of making third party loans.
-If the third party loan goes into default, the community will be required to repay the loan and may have to use their CDBG funds to do so.
+HUD provides third party underwriting guidelines to assist Section 108 applicants in deciding if a proposed third party loan is an acceptable credit risk and if the proposed collateral meets HUD’s security requirements.
 The Underwriting Guidelines address two types of loans:

 The third party loan underwriting process seeks to answer the following questions for both types of loans:

-The maximum repayment period for a Section 108 loan is twenty years.
-HUD has the ability to structure the principal amortization to match the needs of the project and borrower.
-Each annual principal amount will have a separate interest rate associated with it.
+The maximum repayment period for a Section 108 loan is 20 years.
+HUD has the ability to structure the principal amortization to match the needs of the project and borrower including periods of interest-only payments.

-Interest rates charged on interim borrowing is priced at the three-month London Interbank Offered (LIBO) rate, plus 20 basis points.
-Permanent financing is pegged to yields on Treasury obligations of similar maturity to the principal amount.
+Interest rates charged on interim borrowing is priced at the three-month London Interbank Offered (LIBO) rate, plus 20 basis points (.2).
+Permanent financing is linked to yields on Treasury obligations of similar maturity to the principal amount.
 A small additional basis point spread, depending on maturity, will be added to the Treasury yield to determine the actual rate.

-Public entities wishing to apply for Section 108 loan guarantee assistance are advised to contact HUD in advance for guidance in preparing an application.
-Public entities may contact either the Community Planning and Development staff at the appropriate local HUD Field Office or the Section 108 office in Washington at (202) 402-4202.*
+Public entities wishing to apply for Section 108 loan guarantee assistance are advised to contact HUD in advance for guidance on preparing an application.
+Note that there are citizen participation requirements that must be followed before the submission of a Section 108 application.
+Public entities should contact the Section 108 office in Washington, DC at email@example.com or (202) 402-4202.*

 *Hearing impaired users may call the Federal Information Relay Service at 1-800-877-8339.

-Local HUD Office.
-After consulting with the local HUD office and the preparation of the final application, the local office will conduct a "due diligence and compliance review," where a Community Planning and Development representative will check to ensure compliance with the above process, as well as verify national objectives, eligible activities, and certifications.
-Once this review is complete, the office will forward the application to the Section 108 staff in HUD headquarters along with a recommendation of approval or disapproval.
+After consultation with the local HUD office, the Section 108 office at headquarters, and the preparation of the final application, the local field office and the Section 108 office will conduct a programmatic and financial review of the application.
+HUD will check to ensure compliance with the above process, as well as verify national objectives, eligible activities, certifications and financial viability of the proposed project/activities.
+Additionally, security will be evaluated along with the rest of the project’s finances.

-The tracking and disbursement of Section 108 Loan Guarantee funds are administered through HUD CPD’s Integrated Disbursement Information System (IDIS.).
-Approved loans are added to a borrower’s IDIS online.
-The borrower can view details of the loans, such as approval date, cancellation date, committed and drawn amounts.
-The borrower adds IDIS projects to group all 108 related activities in the program year loan approval was received.
+The tracking of Section 108 Loan Guarantee funds is administered through the Integrated Disbursement and Information System (IDIS).
+Approved loans are added to a borrower’s IDIS portfolio online.
+The borrower can view details of the loans, such as approval date, cancellation date, committed, and drawn amounts.
+The borrower adds IDIS projects to group all Section 108 related activities in the program year loan approval was received.
 The Section 108 activities entered into IDIS track expenditures and program outcomes similar to other CDBG activities.

 View additional IDIS guidance:

-The borrower draws funds by creating drawdown vouchers as needed.
-Once HUD approves the draw, funds are wire-transferred to the borrower’s bank account in two to three business days.
+The borrower draws funds by creating drawdown vouchers and submitting a request for an advance to the HUD Section 108 office as needed.
+Once HUD approves the draw, funds are wire-transferred to the borrower’s bank account on the following Wednesday from when the advance request was received.
 The borrower records Section 108-generated income with receipts.
-Section 108 generated income and repayments from borrowers are not considered program income.
+Section 108-generated income and repayments from borrowers are not considered CDBG program income.
 The borrower sets up activities in IDIS and records repayments as draws, similar to activities funded with program income.

-To date, there has been no default under Section 108 resulting in a repayment by HUD.
+To date, there has not been a default under Section 108 resulting in a repayment by HUD.
 In the event of default requiring a payment, HUD would continue to make payments on the loan in accordance with its terms.
 The source of payments by HUD pursuant to its guarantee would almost always be pledged CDBG funds.
-However, HUD does have borrowing authority with the U.S. Treasury if the pledged funds are insufficient.
+However, HUD does charge a financing fee to cover defaults under its loan portfolio.

 Participating states adhere to guidelines that have been customized for their use.

 States may directly borrow Section 108 funds on behalf of local governments in non-entitlement areas.
-If a state elects to undertake this new process, it must distribute all guaranteed funds to UGLG (unit of general local government) in non-entitlement areas.
 In its application to HUD, the state must identify the local governments that will be eligible to be assisted by the state with the Section 108 guaranteed funds.
 States can:

-If the state wishes to participate in the Section 108 program under this new flexibility, it must describe its planned approach and the eligible UGLG in is Consolidated Plan MOD.
+If the state wishes to participate in the Section 108 Program, it must describe its planned approach and the eligible UGLG in its Consolidated Plan method of distribution (MOD).

-State applications for Section 108 assistance may either directly identify eligible projects in selected UGLG or may describe the types of projects and indicate how it will determine the eligibility and national objective of these projects.
-If the second, more general type of application is submitted, the state has to get HUD approval of any specific project that is later chosen.
+State applications for Section 108 assistance may either directly identify eligible projects in a selected UGLG or may describe the types of projects and indicate how it will determine the eligibility and national objective of these projects.
+If the second, more general type of application is submitted, the state has to get HUD eligibility approval on any specific project that is later chosen.

-State Section 108 projects are subject to all of the other applicable CDBG and other federal rules.
+State Section 108 projects are subject to all applicable CDBG Program requirements and other federal rules.

 View additional resources for State Borrowers:

-To help answer these questions, HUD has created a series of online products to illustrate how grantees have used the CDBG program to make viable and beneficial changes in their communities.
-These products include four videos and a multimedia scrapbook each designed to demonstrate the values.
+HUD has created a series of past project summaries that illustrate how grantees have used Section 108 to make viable and beneficial changes in their communities.

 Note that the project types vary widely.
 Some projects have just one entity, the local government borrower, borrowing funds for a specific project.
-Others have complex partnerships between the borrower, community redevelopment agencies, multiple lenders and developers.
-It is a good idea, if contemplating a project using 108 funds, to research other similar projects and gain insight into need for additional forms of support, readiness to proceed, and public support.
-Some successful projects take years to come to fruition.
+Others have complex partnerships between the borrower, community redevelopment agencies, multiple lenders, and developers.
+It is a good idea, if contemplating a project using Section 108 funds, to research other similar projects and gain insight into the need for additional forms of support, readiness to proceed, and public support.

 For purposes of determining eligibility, the CDBG rules and requirements apply to Section 108 projects.
-As with the CDBG program, all projects and activities must meet one of CDBG’s three National Objectives:
+As with the CDBG Program, all projects and activities must meet one of the CDBG Program’s three national objectives:

-At least 70 percent of CDBG funds, including Section 108 loans, must be utilized to the benefit of low and moderate income persons, or “LMI.”
+To achieve this objective, at least 70 percent of CDBG funds, including Section 108 loans, must be utilized to benefit low- and moderate-income persons (LMI).
 The following subcategories meet the LMI national objective:

-The local Consolidated Plan contain Section 108 projects including an estimate of the amount of CDBG funds that will be used to make payments on Section 108 loans as well as fees.
-The proposed and final consolidated plan must include the following:
+The local Consolidated Plan (including annual Action Plans) contain Section 108 projects including an estimate of the amount of CDBG funds that will be used to make payments on Section 108 loans as well as fees.
+The proposed and final Consolidated Plan must include the following: